curroramos/stack-ai/README.md

 Rebuilding the KD-Tree after a deletion (or batch of deletions) is the most reasonable trade-off, it avoids the complexity of maintaining balance and keeps the code easy to reason about.

 created_at field in metadata is automated

+No Data Races:

+Using RLock in InMemoryDB methods ensures safe concurrent access.

+Indexing service updates are also wrapped.

+Logical access patterns avoid shared mutable state.